How to Start an LLC in Michigan (Step-by-Step) 2025 Guide

 • You

-The Registered Agent for your LLC must have a physical street address in Michigan.
+State law requires that all LLC Registered Agents have a physical street address in Michigan.
 PO Boxes aren’t allowed.

 We recommend Northwest Registered Agent

-Articles of OrganizationTo form an LLC, you’ll need to file the Michigan LLC Articles of Organization with the Michigan Department of Licensing and Regulatory Affairs (LARA).
+Articles of OrganizationTo start an LLC, you need to file Articles of Organization with the Michigan Department of Licensing and Regulatory Affairs (LARA).

 Need to save time?
 Hire a company to form your LLC: